gatling/gatling/src/docs/content/tutorials/installation/index.md

 * `user-files`:
     * `simulations`: where to place your Simulations code.
 You must respect the package folder hierarchy.
     * `resources`: non source code files such as feeder files and templates for request bodies.
+    * `lib`: you can add you own dependencies (JAR files) here.
+When running on Gatling Enterprise, they are packaged in a single "fat JAR" file together with your Simulations code.
 * `results`: where test results are generated.

 ## Using a Build Tool